 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-A cross-chain message consists of a sender, receiver, payload, and list of attributes.
+A cross-chain message consists of a sender, recipient, payload, value (native token), and list of attributes.

 The payload is an opaque bytes